tustnexus/Grades6th7th8th-FictionReadingList/README.md

 This project is under the [Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0/).
 Please credit appropriately and do not use for commercial purposes.

----

-Would you like a separate `CONTRIBUTING.md` or a `data/` folder structure suggestion next?